Natural Hair Care

 5. Rosemary Essential Oil

-It is one of the premier hair growth enhancing essential oils.
+It is one of the premier hair growth-enhancing essential oils.

-It is also effective for treating dandruff, itchiness, scalp irritation and oily skin.
+It is also effective for treating dandruff, itchiness, scalp irritation, and oily skin.

-6. Horsetail Extract Oil
+6. Castor Oil

 It is astringent, therefore, it shrinks tissues and in this way reduces inflammation of any scalp hair follicles leading to hair loss.
 It rejuvenates the hair, adding sheen to the appearance and strength to the hair shafts.